-This page covers tropes in Dragon Ball Z Abridged
+This page covers tropes in Dragon Ball Z Abridged.

-Kami: Mr. Popo, where did you send them?
+- Sadist Teacher: Mr. PopoKami: Mr. Popo, where did you send them?

-Popo: I'll tell you where they're not—safe.
+Mr. Popo: I'll tell you where they're not—safe.

-- Sanity Slippage: After realizing that Gohan stole one of his Dragon Balls, Vegeta starts to lose his mind, and his eyes become bloodshot.
+- After realizing that Gohan stole one of his Dragon Balls, Vegeta starts to lose his mind, and his eyes become bloodshot.
 He snaps out of it when he senses Gohan getting his power unlocked by Guru.

 - Santa Claus: The Misfit Minions in "Christmas Tree of Might" are on Santa's permanent naughty list for various reprehensible acts, while Turles is mad that Santa never visited Planet Vegeta; Santa himself appears to give Goku the motivation he needs to defeat Turles and reveals that the Saiyans always tried to shoot down his sleigh whenever he approached their planet.

 - Done by Dende to Vegeta, in a Kick the Son of a Bitch moment: Vegeta had Krillin blow a hole in his chest, banking on the Saiyan trait of growing stronger from injuries; the greater, the stronger.
 Dende makes Vegeta ask him by name to heal him.
 He didn't know it until Dende made him say it.

 - Used again by Dende on his return to Earth, when he finally retaliates against Krillin for calling him Little Green.